 If I had to choose only one month to spend in England, then it would most certainly be May when the fields and gardens are filled with lush foliage.
-It’s an ideal time of year to walk so we set off again along the Icknield Way.
-As we walked through villages, the bunting was already up for the Diamond Jubilee next week and old fashioned signs announced the dates for funfairs and village picnics.
+It’s an ideal time of year to walk so we set off again along the Icknield Way walking through villages bedecked with bunting for the Diamond Jubilee and old fashioned signs announcing the dates for funfairs, fetes and village picnics.

-The next day the landscape changed to the gorse and heathland of Breckland with irrigators in the fields and crops of carrots, onions and potatoes as we walked towards Thetford.
+The next day we headed for Thetford through the gorse and heathland of Breckland with irrigators in the fields and crops of carrots, onions and potatoes.
 Before entering Kings Forest, we looked at Map 28 in the guide book and read “Map 29 continues after 3 miles of straight track”.
 My heart sank just a little.
 I was expecting a dark wood full of overbearing pine trees but in fact we walked along a broad fairly open track through a mixture of pine trees and broadleaved trees with the resinous smell of the pine trees brought out by the heat of the day.
 The path leading in was so sandy that we could have been walking to the beach and in the heart of the forest, a cuckoo called so loudly and for so long that it almost seemed unreal.

 The beech trees of Queen Mary’s Avenue heralded the welcome end to the wooded section of the walk and we soon left the Icknield Way on the Old Barnham Slip and crossed from Suffolk into Norfolk.